 Saying Goodbye To My Baby

 I hired someone to drive my car due to my nerves being wrecked.
 But when I made it to the end and delivered Roman it was one of the biggest exhales I have ever experienced.
 I melted at the sight of my sweet Baby B, who I would go on to name Roman.
 Before they took him away, they asked, “Are you ready?”

 “We have to go in and get the other baby.”
 I forgot for a split second that this is what would happen next.
 I held onto Roman with a feverishly tight grip, that I inevitably had to let go of and let them get Baby A.

 We named him Gabriel.

 He wrapped himself in his placenta like a blanket.
 I had my pastor come into the room where we had a blessing.
-We decided, with the guidance of my pastor and doctors to donate him to science, to help understand these things better.
+We decided, with the guidance of my pastor and doctors, to donate him to science, to help medicine understand these things better.
 It was a hard decision, but we felt it was best.

 Roman has such a carefree spirit and sometimes I prefer to let him be rather than wrangle him in.
 I believe he has his own guardian angel, his brother and it’s comforting.
 Even though I tell him to always pray and talk to the angels above, the tragic reality that he was a twin would be a bit too much for his brain to wrap around.
 The idea of even having to explain and have a conversation one day is a bit surreal for me.

 Brody has brought so much joy in completing our family.
 There will always be a level of sadness if I think about what could have been for Roman, for us, but Bobby and I are moving forward.
 It’s all we can do as parents, is to keep going, pushing each other through these curvy unpaved roads.
 Roman is now a big brother to baby Brody, a position he is thriving in.
-I do believe things happen for a reason and if I didn’t lose Gabriel, Brody wouldn’t be here.
+I do believe things happen for a reason and if I didn’t lose Gabriel, maybe Brody wouldn’t be here.